Updated 23 June 2022

 How do you use information we provide to you?

-As a compliance philosophy GP Strategies makes every effort to apply a data minimization approach in our privacy data gathering and storage activities.
+As a compliance philosophy Toshiba makes every effort to apply a data minimization approach in our privacy data gathering and storage activities.
 We do collect and hold some personal information you give us.
 These are the general types of information we may collect from you:

 Registration and Profile Information